 No two trips to the Philippines are the same.
-In a country with more than 7.000 islands there is room for millions of locals and travelers hungry for nature and culture.
-And, although you hear voices saying it is becoming overcrowded, the truth is that the Philippines is far from mass tourism.
-It is true that there are destinations like El Nido, Boracay or Bohol that have become very touristy, as they have been the most popular for decades, but there are thousands of less touristy islands in the Philippines.
+In a country with more than 7,000 islands there’s room for millions of locals and travelers eager to experience nature and culture.
+And although you may hear people say it’s becoming overcrowded, the truth is that the Philippines is still a long way from mass tourism.
+It’s true that destinations like El Nido, Boracay and Bohol have become very touristy, as they have been among the most popular for decades, but there are thousands of lesser-visited islands in the Philippines.

-Not only that, within those better-known destinations there are still corners almost no one knows.
-Therefore, on this website you will find the main Filipino destinations, but with plenty of options to step off the usual path, and also other places we have been discovering that you will love if you are looking for off-the-beaten-path spots.
+Not only that, even within those better-known destinations, there are still corners that hardly anyone knows about.
+So on this website, you’ll find the main Filipino destinations, but with plenty of options to step off the usual path, as well as other places we’ve discovered that you’ll love if you’re looking for off-the-beaten-path spots.

-Of course, getting to them means more effort.
-The Philippines has a developing transport infrastructure that has focused on the main tourist destinations, so you are going to have to invest more time.
-You will also have to consider that in most cases, there is not as much accommodation and dining on offer, so you might not have as many comforts.
-Do not worry, the sacrifice is always worth it.
-Stay with us and discover some of the many less touristy islands in the Philippines.
+Of course, getting to them takes a bit more effort.
+The Philippines has a developing transport infrastructure that has focused on the main tourist destinations, so you’ll need to allow more time.
+You should also keep in mind that in most cases, there aren’t as many places to stay or eat, so you might not have as many comforts and conveniences.
+Don’t worry, it’s always worth the extra effort.
+Stay with us and discover some of the many lesser-visited islands in the Philippines.

 1. Romblon

-Hardly anyone talked about Romblon when we visited it a few years ago, but a powerful attraction made us take the epic trip from Coron to this island in the Visayas region.
+Hardly anyone talked about Romblon when we visited it a few years ago, but something about it was so appealing that we decided to make the epic journey from Coron to this island in the Visayas region.

-In our opinion, Romblon is a model island.
+In our opinion, Romblon is the complete package.
 It has everything.
-Gorgeous beaches where there is hardly anyone, a spectacular sandbar called Bonbon Beach (one of the best sandbars in the Philippines), well-paved roads flanked by beautiful palm groves, a town where you can learn a bit about the Filipino past thanks to the remains of a Spanish-era barracks and several colonial-style houses and, above all, a lot of lovely people willing to help you.
+Gorgeous beaches where there’s hardly anyone around, a spectacular sandbar called Bonbon Beach (one of the best sandbars in the Philippines), well-paved roads flanked by beautiful palm groves, a town where you can learn a bit about the Philippines’ past thanks to the remains of a Spanish-era barracks and several colonial-style houses and, above all, a lot of lovely people willing to help you.

-Romblon Romblon is the capital and where most of the hotels are concentrated where to stay in Romblon.
-We did not find the town ugly and it has a flourishing offer of restaurants and carenderias, but if you want to enjoy nature, try to get away from it and book places like Coral Canyon.
+Romblon Town is the capital and where most hotels in Romblon are located.
+We actually found the town quite pleasant and it has a growing selection of restaurants and carinderias, but if you want to enjoy nature, try to get away from it and book places like Coral Canyon.

-In addition, from there you can also hop over to several neighboring islands by doing some island hopping.
-Cobrador is our favorite and, moreover, it will not be unusual to find a turtle near the shore.
+From there, you can also explore several neighboring islands on an island-hopping trip.
+Cobrador is our favorite and, moreover, it’s not uncommon to spot a turtle near the shore.
 As if that were not enough, we encourage you to get to know the rest of the Romblon archipelago.
-Tablas, Carabao, Sibuyan and the wonderful Cresta de Gallo (all also very untouristy) await you and could shape a full trip to the Philippines of a couple of weeks (at least).
+Tablas, Carabao, Sibuyan and the wonderful Cresta de Gallo (all still very little visited) await you and could easily make up a two-week trip to the Philippines (at least).

 Why is Romblon still a little-visited place in the Philippines?
-We think for 2 reasons: it has not received much publicity and getting there is still a bit of a chore.
+We think there are two reasons: it hasn’t had much exposure and getting there is still a bit of a chore.
 As we tell you in How to get to Romblon, the island has no airport, so you will have to do it by ferry from other destinations such as Manila, Tablas or Roxas (Panay).
-The time investment is really worth it.
+The journey is absolutely worth it.

 You can read all about it in our Romblon Guide.